jasonkronemeyer/jasonkronemeyer.github.io/notes/lessons.md

+## Lesson: Exploring Coordinates with Robots in Manufacturing

+### Overview
 A fun and engaging lesson for elementary students on Coordinate Reference Systems (CRS) and how they relate to CNC (Computer Numerical Control) and manufacturing process robotics, using Python.

----

-## Lesson: Exploring Coordinates with Robots in Manufacturing

 ### Objectives
 - Understand what Coordinate Reference Systems (CRS) are.